-The Golden Pothos plant is a beautiful trailing vine typically grown as an indoor houseplant but it can be grown outdoors in the proper growing conditions.
+The Golden Pothos shrub is a beautiful trailing vine typically grown as an indoor houseplant but it can be grown outdoors in the proper growing conditions.

 Dark green leaves with golden yellow variegation line the plant’s long vines all throughout the year.
 Epipremnum aureum, as it is botanically named, has a nickname of Devil’s Ivy and comes from the Soloman Islands near Australia.
 It is commonly seen climbing up tree trunks or spreading across the forest floor as a ground cover in its natural habitat.